The Ultimate Guide to Train Travel in India. Part 1: How to Book Train Tickets in India

 Coming up in the Ultimate Guide to Train Travel in India ….

-So now you know how to book your train tickets.
-In Part 2 I’ll explain all about the 8 different classes of carriage and ticket types on Indian Railways and give you many more handy tips to make booking and taking the train in India less confusing!
+So now you know how to book your tickets for train travel in India.
+In Part 2 I’ll explain all about the 8 different classes of carriage and ticket types on Indian Railways and give you many more handy tips to make booking and traveling by train in India less confusing!

 Do you need to know what a Taktal ticket is?
 What is the different between AC2 and AC3, what to expect when you join a Wait List, is sleeper class really that bad?
 All the answers are here.

 In part 3 I give my tips for an enjoyable and hassle free train journey and answer your questions and queries about how to find your seat, food, safety, scams and of course the state of the toilets on Indian trains!